 The four principal schemes are, as follows:

-- Acceptance in Lieu scheme – reduces or eliminates the tax or duty payable by an estate;
+- Acceptance in Lieu scheme – reduces or eliminates the inheritance tax payable by an estate;

 - Cultural Gifts scheme – a relief from income tax, CGT and corporation tax to encourage people to make gifts of works of art during their lifetime.